-ITD has exchanged illegal information with its members – case decided upon by the Competition appeals board
+ITD has exchanged illegal information with its members

-The relevant markets were defined as 1) a market for domestic transportation services and 2) a market for international transportation services on routes or network of routes to and from Denmark and a foreign country.
+The relevant markets are defined as 1) a market for domestic transportation services and 2) a market for international transportation services on routes or network of routes to and from Denmark and a foreign country.
 The exchange of information thereby influences competition between member states.

 ITD is the largest association for Danish transport companies transporting freight by road, mainly cross-border.
 Only Danish companies can be members of ITD.
 ITD has approximately 420 members, which all together has around 7,000 lorries.
 The members have 25 percent of the international freight permissions issued in Denmark, and 16 percent of the national freight permissions.